-Newsletter – The Tierra Grande “Tails N Trails” Newsletter is published three (3) times per year.
-It is mailed to all members who are paid to date on fees/assessments.
+Newsletter – The Tierra Grande “Tails N Trails” Newsletter is published three (3) times per year and mailed to all members who are paid to date on fees/assessments.

 Land Conservancy – Tierra Grande and members - own over 14,000 acres of pristine Open Space (mountain) property that is being conserved for members use, which does NOT permit hunting or trapping.
 Much of that acreage borders on the majestic Manzano Mountains part of the Cibola National Forest.

 Without the Tierra Grande Association – The Open Space (mountain) property, Abo Arroyo, and Black Butte, currently protected by Tierra Grande Board supervision, could be destroyed by poachers and vandals.
 Our rural residential lots would be split to less than five acres, mobile homes would abound, and no entity would be available to enforce the protective covenants.